A didactic approach to quantum machine learning with a single qubit: The Single-Qubit Learning Algorithm

 \subsection{Data re-uploading and single-qubit QNNs}

-The proposal of P\'{e}rez-Salinas et al. \cite{perez2020data} is a QNN learning algorithm based on the concept of \textit{data re-uploading}, which allows to encode mathematical functions in the degrees of freedom of a series of gates applied to a single-qubit state.
+The proposal of P\'{e}rez-Salinas et al.~\cite{perez2020data} is a QNN learning algorithm based on the concept of \textit{data re-uploading}, which allows to encode mathematical functions in the degrees of freedom of a series of gates applied to a single-qubit state.

 QNN-based learning algorithms usually follow three distinct steps: Data loading (i.e., the encoding of the classical information into the state of a system of qubits), data processing, and measurement strategy (i.e., training).
 Data re-uploading serves a double purpose within the single-qubit QNN: on one hand, the parametrized gates perform the encoding of classical data into the quantum space.
 On the other hand, these same gates allow to capture the underlying distribution of the data.
 In other words, data re-uploading allows to combine the steps of data loading and data processing in a single set of operations, minimizing the depth of the final circuit.